 Basic monitoring in Pandora FMS consists of collecting metrics from different sources, representing them as monitors (modules).

-Service monitoring allows to group these modules, so that, toying with certain ranges based on the accumulation of failures, groups of different types of elements and their relationship in a larger and general service can be monitored.
+Service monitoring allows to group these modules, so that, by playing with certain ranges based on failure build-up, groups of different types of elements and their relationship in a larger and general service can be monitored.

 In short, service monitoring allows to check the status of a global service.
-You will be able to know if our service is being provided normally (green), degraded (yellow) or if you are not providing the service altogether (red).
+You will be able to know if our service is being provided normally (green), degraded (yellow) or if it is not being provided altogether (red).

-To better understand what service monitoring is all about, let us give a small example.
+This is an example to better understand what service monitoring is all about.

 Suppose you want to monitor a web application, which you have balanced through a series of redundant elements.
 The infrastructure on which the application is based on could consist of the following elements: